Celtic 4-0 Aberdeen: Your views

 - Published

-We asked for your views after Aberdeen went down 4-0 to Celtic at Parkhead.
+We asked for your thoughts after Celtic swept aside Aberdeen on Saturday to maintain their nine point lead at the top of the Scottish Premiership.